Upsales General Terms and conditions

 D = Downtime during the period “M”, indicated in minutes (excluding scheduled service or maintenance, etc.).
 Downtime means a material failure leading to the unavailability of the Service for the Customer, subject to what is set out in section 6.2 above.
 The Customer shall report any downtime to Upsales.

-6.5 Upsales performs Regular User Support in accordance with the Main Agreement and, if applicable, any agreed upon support level agreement.
+6.5 Upsales performs Regular User Support in and, if applicable, any agreed upon support level agreement.

-6.6 The Customer shall request support as prescribed in the Main Agreement and any applicable support level agreement.
+6.6 The Customer shall request support by Regular User Support or as prescribed in any applicable support level agreement.

 6.7 This section 6 shall constitute the entire obligation of Upsales towards the Customer in respect of Upsales’ performance and liability in regard of the service level and Regular User Support of the Service, unless otherwise agreed.

 7.1 Applicable prices for the Service are set out in the Subscription.
 All prices are exclusive of VAT and similar taxes.
 As regards any services for which no specific price has been agreed in writing, Upsales’ standard fees, applicable at the time of delivery, shall apply.